Checkmk/kubernetes/README.md

 ## Getting started basics
-1) Download the manifests in Checkmk.
+1) Download the manifests in the folder manifests/checkmk.
 2) Create the dockerconfigjson for the Checkmk registry and add that to the _checkmk-server_secret-pull-credentials.yaml_
 3) kubectl apply -f .